Webb, New York: History

+Attempts were made to settle Webb circa 1800 and 1811, but both efforts failed due to extreme climate, harsh weather and poor land for farming.
+The first permanent settlers, Otis Arnold and family, arrived in approximately 1837 and began their try at the land.
+The Arnolds ultimately succeeded in cultivating and selling hay feed, vegetables, milk and fruit.
+Eventually, map makers and guidebooks made note of the settlement.
+The Arnolds opened their house as a hotel of sorts, and the area became known for its beautiful rivers, lakes and mountains.

 In 1836, the town of Wilmurt was formed from parts of the towns of Ohio and Russia.
 Only the south part of Wilmurt was heavily settled.
 Webb was formed from the northern part of the now-defunct town of Wilmurt in 1896.
 Part of Wilmurt was returned to the town of Ohio.

-When Dr. Webb's Mohawk and Malone Railway reached the town in 1892, it precipitated twenty years of prosperity from lumbering and tourism.
+When Dr. William Seward Webb's Mohawk and Malone Railway reached the town in 1892, it precipitated twenty years of prosperity from lumbering and tourism.

 Geography

 According to the United States Census Bureau, the town has a total area of 1254.3 km2, of which 1171.4 km2 are land and 82.9 km2, or 6.61%, are water.
 Webb has the most land area of any town in New York State, although Brookhaven covers a larger area when including water.

 Webb is in the Adirondack Park.
 One end of the Fulton Chain Lakes is located in the town.
 New York State Route 28 crosses the southern part of the town from west to east, passing through the communities of Old Forge and Thendara.